Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Volume of Macbeath Regions

-To bound $|\RR|$, recall that the Macbeath regions of $\RR$ are disjoint and have volume $\Theta(v)$.
-By properties (i) and (ii), each Macbeath region of $\RR$ is contained in some cap $E^2$ of volume $O(v)$.
-By a straightforward packing argument, the number of Macbeath regions that can be contained in such a cap is $O(1)$.
-Further, by property (iii), these caps are associated with Macbeath regions $R' \in \RR'$ of volume $\Theta(V)$.
-It follows that the number of Macbeath regions of $\RR$ is asymptotically bounded by the number of Macbeath regions $R' \in \RR'$ of volume $\Theta(V)$.
-By Lemma~\ref{lem:mac-cover}(i), the number of such Macbeath regions $R'$ is $O(\eps / V) = O(v/\eps^d)$.
+In summary, we have shown that each Macbeath region of $\RR$ is associated with a Macbeath region $R' \in \RR'$ and an associated canonical cap $E$ satisfying properties (i)--(iii).
+Let $\RR'' \subseteq \RR'$ denote the subset of Macbeath regions associated with some Macbeath region of $\RR$ by the above construction, and let $\EE$ denote the set of associated canonical caps.
+It follows from disjointness of the members of $\RR$ and properties (i) and (ii) that the number of Macbeath regions of $\RR$ that can be contained in any canonical cap $E \in \EE$ is $O(1)$.
+Thus $|\RR|$ is asymptotically bounded by $|\RR''|$.
+By property (iii), the Macbeath regions of $\RR''$ have volume $\Omega(v')$.
+By Lemma~\ref{lem:mac-cover}(i), the number of such Macbeath regions is $O(\eps / v') = O(v/\eps^d)$.
 This completes the proof. \end{proof}

 We note that using the previous theorem, the bound on the total number of disjoint Macbeath regions from~\cite{AFM17a} follows easily.

 \begin{corollary} Let $K \subset \RE^d$ be a convex body in $\gamma$-canonical form for constant $\gamma$.
 Let $\CC$ be a set of caps of $K$ of width $\Theta(\eps)$, such that the Macbeath regions $M'(x)$ centered at the centroids $x$ of the bases of these caps are disjoint.
 Then $|\CC| = O(1/\eps^{(d - 1) / 2})$. \end{corollary}